SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 * The size of the PC should be such that, given the expected number of submissions (currently, around 250), each PC member will review 18-25 papers.
 Exceeding the upper bound is strongly discouraged.

-* If there is an ERC, the same diversity criteria listed above should apply, scaled to the size of the ERC.
+* If there is an ERC, the same diversity criteria listed above should apply, scaled to the size of the ERC, except that there need be no limitation on service frequency.

 ##### *Suggestions*